standardebooks/tools/README.md

 Calculate the Flesch reading ease for a Standard Ebooks source directory.

+##reorder-endnotes

+Increment the specified endnote and all following endnotes by 1.

 ##roman2dec

 Convert a Roman numeral to a decimal number.